comet-toolkit/punpy/docs/content/overview_of_method.rst

    # higher dimensional arrays as argument:
    prop=punpy.MCPropagation(10000,parallel_cores=1)

-   # Alternatively it is possible to use Jacobian methods to
+   # Alternatively it is possible to use LPU methods to
    # propagate uncertainties
-   prop=punpy.JacobianPropagation()
+   prop=punpy.LPUPropagation()

-In order to do propagate uncertainties, punpy uses Monte Carlo (MC) methods (see Section :ref:`Monte Carlo Method`) or Jacobian methods (see Section :ref:`Jacobian Method`).
+In order to do propagate uncertainties, punpy uses Monte Carlo (MC) methods (see Section :ref:`Monte Carlo Method`) or Law of Propagation of Uncertainties (LPU) methods (see Section :ref:`LPU Method`).
 MC methods generate MC samples from the input quantities (which can be individually correlated or not), and then propagate these samples through the measurement function.
 This is typically done by passing an array consisting of all MC steps of an input quantity instead of the input quantity themselve for each of the input quantities.
 Here it is assumed